"A single moment of friction can cost you a customer. A seamless experience can win them for life."

 Customer experience testing (CX Testing) evaluates how users interact with a product, service, or digital platform.
 It focuses on identifying pain points, usability issues, and overall satisfaction to improve the user journey.
 This testing ensures that a company delivers customers a seamless, intuitive, and enjoyable experience.

-Unlike traditional software testing, which checks for bugs and performance issues, CX testing assesses emotional and practical aspects of customer interactions.
-It considers factors such as ease of navigation, responsiveness, accessibility, and user expectations.
+Software testing checks for bugs and performance issues while CX testing assesses emotional and practical aspects of customer interactions.
+It considers factors that have a direct relationship to the overall satisfaction of the user.

-CX testing is effective since it gathers reliable data from the key elements that will improve the customer experience, such as:
+CX testing is effective since it gathers reliable data from the key elements.
+These factors then play a key role in improving the customer experience, such as:

 CX testing evaluates how users interact with a product across various touchpoints.
-It ensures the software works correctly and delivers a seamless, intuitive, and secure experience that meets or exceeds user expectations.
+It ensures the software works correctly and delivers a seamless, intuitive, and secure experience that meets the user's expectations.

 The following is the importance of customer experience testing: